Wacky-Mole/ItemRequiresSkillLevel/Thunderstore/README.md

 </br>

 It has compatibility with WackyEpicMMO.
-Use these as skills: Strength, Dexterity, Intellect, Endurance, Vigour, Specializing, or EpicMMO Level.
+Use these as skills: Strength, Dexterity, Intellect, Endurance, Vigour, Specializing, or Level.
 Set EpicMMO as attribute to true.

 Yml will be generated in the first execution.